aurelia-v-grid/vGridDocs/chap02/v-theme.md

 # v-theme

-for switching themes on the grid
+for switching themes on the grid, only replaces main class atm..